godaddy/gasket/packages/gasket-request/README.md

 | query    | object | Query parameters  | default: `{}` |
 | path     | string | Request path      | default: `''` |

-The only required property to create a `GasketRequest` is the `headers` which is used as a caching key to ensure the same `GasketRequest` instance is used throughout the request lifetime.

 ### makeGasketRequest

 A `GasketRequest` can be created from a Node `IncomingMessage` object, an